Mikej81/f5-bigip-hardening-DO/Canada-ITSG-33.md

 ### AC-8 SYSTEM USE NOTIFICATION
 You should warn users about policies governing their access to the system.
-This F5 solution provides the ability to alter the banner messages which appear to users of the management web GUI or the BIG-IP command line.
+This F5 solution provides the ability to alter the banner messages which appear to users of the management web GUI or the command line.

 ### AC-9 PREVIOUS LOGON (ACCESS) NOTIFICATION
 Upon logon, users should be notified of their last successful logon time plus additional logon history.